tensorchord/envd/README.md

     config.jupyter(password="", port=8888)
 ```

-You can get the endpoint of jupyter notebook via `envd get envs`.
+You can get the endpoint of the running Jupyter notebook via `envd get envs`.

 ```bash
 $ envd up --detach